patrick-kidger/torchcde/README.md

 torchcde.cdeint(func=func, t=t, ...)
 ```
 where we tell the solver to use `piece_func1` on the time interval `0, 0.2`, to use `piece_func2` on the time interval `0.2, 0.9`, and `piece_func3` on the time interval `0.9, 1`.

+We refer to each of these time intervals as a region of integration.

 #### Stacking CDEs
 You may wish to use the output of one CDE to control another.
 That is, to solve the coupled CDEs: